CelsiaSolaraStarflare/Fyona-Editor/others/README.md

 ### Using the AI Assistant

-1. Click the "Agent Mode" button in the inspector panel
+1. Click the "AI Chat" button in the inspector panel
 2. Enter a prompt describing the changes you'd like
-3. Click "Run Agent" to execute the AI assistant
+3. Click "Send" to execute the AI assistant
 4. The agent will analyze your layout and make suggestions or modifications

 ### Exporting to PDF